StrumDev/SimpleUDP/Documentation.md

   The `Client` class has properties, methods, and events specific to client functionality:

+- `uint TimeOut = 5000`
+  - The time in milliseconds after which the connection to the server can be considered disconnected.

+- `string KeyConnection = ""`
+  - The client's key must be correct as on the server to attempt to establish a connection.

 - `uint Id` `Read only`
   - The client's ID is synchronized with the ID that was issued on the server.